aperezmontan/test-automation-proj/README.md

   Error while trying to build a new CustomerBuilder: firstName is required, lastName is required, stateOfResidence is required
   ...
    ```
   These are really just warnings and they come as a result of making the app more robust.
 It doesn't assume the file has headers and doesn't assume that all the rows have valid data.
 When it encounters either of these situations, it raises a warning.
-Not sure if it makes sense to supress this or not but wanted to point it out.
+Thought it would be more informative to show these errors rather than supress them but wanted to point it out.
 - The `randomBadData` helper in the `CustomerValidator.spec.ts` file randomly .
 Not sure if this is best testing practice, but I do think that throwing some inconsistency into testing, *__if it can be properly controlled__* (I understand this can be a __BIG IF__), is very useful.
 Like [Chaos Monkey](https://netflix.github.io/chaosmonkey/) at Netflix, which "randomly terminating instances in production to ensure that engineers implement their services to be resilient to instance failures", I think a bit of randomness can be good to test your systems.
 As always, these are strong convictions loosely held.
 Would love to discuss more with the team !!
 - There's a __TODO__ in the `importData` function to be able to specify a delimiter.
 Some files use tabs or semi colons.
 Being able to specify a delimiter would make this implementation a bit more robust.